robledop/experiment64/docs/signals.md

 Signals are not delivered while running in kernel mode, and they are not delivered during exception handling.
-Signals are sourced from `kill`, the console keyboard (Ctrl+C queues `SIGINT` for the console foreground PID set via `TIOCSPGRP`, or the current user process when no foreground is set), and child termination (`SIGCHLD` is generated when a child exits or is terminated by a signal). `SIGPIPE` is not generated yet.
+Signals are sourced from `kill`, the console keyboard (Ctrl+C queues `SIGINT` for the console foreground PID set via `TIOCSPGRP`; if no foreground PID is set, no signal is sent), and child termination (`SIGCHLD` is generated when a child exits or is terminated by a signal). `SIGPIPE` is not generated yet.